dyluc/dyluc.github.io/README.md

-Hey, I'm Dylan.
-I write tech posts and articles on various topics.
-I'm currently between migrating content from my old site to this one.
-Coming up I'll be focusing on covering Machine Learning topics, starting with the basics; Linear and Logistic regression, so look out for that.
+Hi, I'm Dylan.
+I write tech articles and posts on a variety of topics.
+Unfortunately, some content was lost during the migration from my previous site.
+I've been busy lately, but I plan to return to writing soon.

-In the meantime, if you'd like to reach out, my social links are in the page footer.
+In the meantime, if you want to connect, you'll find my social links in the footer.